-In one of the Part 3 on evangelism defintions, we looked a little at the distinction between actions and words in evangelsim.
+In one my list of evangelism definitions, we looked a little at the distinction between actions and words in evangelism.

 John Stott speaks a little on social action and evangelism in this now classic book: Christian Mission in the Modern World (IVP Classics).

 The 1975 Chavasse Lectures were given by John Stott to a packed audience (and an overflow as well) drawn from the university of the city as well as from Wycliffe Hall itself.

 All Christians everywhere, whatever their cultural background or theological persuasion, must think at some time or other about the relation between the church and the world.